 The proposed Project is located in Imperial County, the southeastern most county in California.
 Imperial County is one of the hottest and driest parts of California and is located in a low latitude desert characterized by hot, dry summers and relatively mild winters.
 Average annual precipitation within Imperial County is less than 3 inches.
-The normal maximum temperature in January is approximately 70 degrees Fahrenheit (°F), and the normal minimum temperature is approximately 41°F. In July, the normal maximum temperature can exceed 107°F, while the normal minimum temperature is approximately 75°F. Relative humidity in the summer is low, averaging 30 to 50 percent in the early morning and 10 to 20 percent in the afternoon.
-During the hottest part of the day, the relative humidity can drop below 10 percent.
+The normal maximum temperature in January is approximately 70 degrees Fahrenheit (°F), and the normal minimum temperature is approximately 41°F. In July, the normal maximum temperature can exceed 107°F, while the normal minimum temperature is approximately 75°F. Relative humidity in the summer is low, averaging 30 to 50 percent in the early morning and 10 to 20 percent.
 However, the effect of extensive agricultural operations in the widely irrigated Imperial Valley tends to increase local humidity.
 The prevailing weather conditions promote intense heating during the day in summer with cooling at night.
 During the fall, winter, and spring, regional winds tend to come from the northwest.
-During the summer, winds tend to come from the southeast.
+During the southeast.